MaterSim/AtomisticSimulation/lectures/lec_06.md

 ## 6.2.2 The General Green-Kubo Relation

-In fact, the previous expression between $D$ and VACF is a specical case.
-According to the linear response theory, which relates macroscopic transport coefficients to time correlations of microscopic quantities under a spontaneous fluctuations in thermal equilibrium.
-More generally, many transport processes can be described by the [Green-Kubo relation](https://en.wikipedia.org/wiki/Green–Kubo_relations).
+In fact, the previous expression between $D$ and VACF is a special case.
+According to the linear response theory, which relates macroscopic transport coefficients to time correlations of microscopic quantities under spontaneous fluctuations in thermal equilibrium, many transport processes can be described by the [Green-Kubo relation](https://en.wikipedia.org/wiki/Green–Kubo_relations).
 For any transport coefficient $\lambda$ (such as diffusion coefficient, thermal conductivity, or viscosity):

 $$
 \lambda = \int_0^\infty \langle J(0) \cdot J(t) \rangle  dt
 $$

-- **Diffusion constant .v.s velocity**.
-The flux of velocity causes diffusion.
-If a particle *forgets* its initial velocity, the particle loses memory of its initial velocity, leading to faster diffusion.
+- **Diffusion constant vs. velocity**: The flux of velocity causes diffusion.
+If a particle quickly *forgets* its initial velocity, it leads to faster diffusion as the particle loses memory of its initial velocity.
-- **Thermal conductivity .v.s heat current**.
-Applying a temperature gradient causes a heat current to flow, leading to thermal conductivity.
-The faster the decay of heat current autocorrelation, the lower the thermal conductivity.
+- **Thermal conductivity vs. heat current**: Applying a temperature gradient causes a heat current to flow, leading to thermal conductivity.
+The faster the decay of heat current autocorrelation, the greater the thermal conductivity.
-- **Viscosity .v.s stress tensors**.
-In a fluid, applying a shear stress leads to a flow, related to viscosity.
+- **Viscosity vs. stress tensors**: In a fluid, applying a shear stress leads to a flow, related to viscosity.
 A high viscosity fluid (like honey) will have a slower decay of the stress autocorrelation function, meaning the fluid *remembers* shear stresses for a longer time compared to a low viscosity fluid (like water).
 These relations are derived from linear response theory, which states that the response of a system to a small perturbation is proportional to the equilibrium fluctuations of microscopic quantities (e.g., heat current, velocity, or stress).

 ## 6.3 Thermal Conductivity
 Thermal conductivity $\kappa$ is a measure of a material’s ability to conduct heat.
 The Green-Kubo relation is used to calculate $\kappa$ from the heat current autocorrelation function (HCACF):